 Behavior Profiling was also applied to the case.
 The results indicated a white male, an adult, a high school graduate, divorced, and a loner.
 However, the behavior profiling turned out to be wrong.

 High-tech military surveillance planes were also used in the targeted area to capture bursts of flame from the gunshot.
 This is majorly monitored by heat sensors in real time.
 However, it doesn’t provide relevant information:

 - Malvo and Muhammad watched the news closely and fired their victim far away from the surveillance area.

 - Even if they take a shot surveillance area, it was hard to detect because they made a compartment on the back side of the car that hides the flame and smoke from the firearm.

 FBI analyzed the first few shooting and used animation software to build models of the crime scene to determine where the shooter was positioned.

-What is the Reason/Motive Behind Killings in The Sniper’s Trail Case?
+What is the Reason/Motive Behind Killings in DC Sniper’s Trail Case?